 Take a deposit for the new issue

-After a completed registration form is reviewed by the SEC, they will effectively register the security.
+After the SEC reviews a completed registration form, the SEC will register the security.
 At some point during the cooling-off period, an effective date is announced.
 The effective date is the first day the security may be legally sold to the public.
-Similar to the rules covering registered persons, issuers and/or underwriters may not claim their registration has been approved.
+As with registration rules for registered persons, issuers and/or underwriters may not claim the registration has been “approved.”

 New issues are sold at the public offering price (POP).
-You probably remember this term from the Mutual funds chapter.
-Similar to an investor buying a mutual fund, IPOs are purchased at the POP.
+You may remember this term from the Mutual funds chapter.
+Similar to buying a mutual fund, IPO purchases are made at the POP.

 The Securities Act of 1933 requires the underwriting syndicate to deliver a prospectus to each customer buying the IPO.
-The prospectus contains all the information on the issuer and new issue that was filed in the registration statement, plus the POP.
-The prospectus must be delivered to customers in its original, unaltered form.
-Firms cannot highlight, summarize, or modify a prospectus in any way.
+The prospectus contains the information filed in the registration statement, plus the POP.
+The prospectus must be delivered in its original, unaltered form - firms cannot highlight, summarize, or modify it.

 After the issue is sold in the primary market, investors trade it in the secondary market.